A Chern-Simons transgression formula for supersymmetric path integrals on spin manifolds: Main results

 \end{theorem}

 That this definition of $\mathfrak{J}^g$ is natural, in the sense that it really serves as an \emph{implementation} of the right hand side of (\ref{dreckig}), has been indicated in \cite{hl1} using the Pfaffian line bundle.
-A probabilistic representation of $\mathfrak{J}^g$ has been derived in \cite{hl2}, generalizing the earlier result from \cite{bg} for $N=1$ to all orders.\\ Here comes the main result of this note:
+A probabilistic representation of $\mathfrak{J}^g$ has been derived in \cite{hl2}, generalizing the earlier result from \cite{bg} for $N=1$ to all orders.
+Assume $g_\bullet=(g_t)_{t\in [0,1]}$ is a smooth family of Riemannian metrics on $X$.
+We briefly recall the Bourguignon-Gauduchon machinery for metric changes of the Dirac operator \cite{Bourguignon}.
+For any $t\in [0,1]$, define a section $\mathcal{A}^{g_\bullet}_t$ of $\End(TX)$ by